mims-harvard/TFC-pretraining/README.md

     - In finetuning on Epilepsy (lr= 0.0005, epoch=20, batchsize=60), the finetuning set is still 60 samples (30 positive + 30 negative).
 There are 20 validation and 11420 test samples.
 But we have resplit the Epilepsy dataset (i.e., regenerated the 60 finetuning set) to test the stability of the model.
 The code for re-splitting is available at `TFC-pretraining/code/TFC/Data_split.py` and the split dataset is uploaded to this repo `TFC-pretraining/datasets/Epilepsy/` (it is also synchronized to Figshare).
     - In such a seting, with the help of TFC, the best test performance on finetuning set is ~0.88 on F1 (achieved by MLP which beats KNN) while only ~0.60 without TFC pretraining. *Please note, for quick debugging, the model is pretrained on a subset of SleepEEG (1280 samples which are only <1% of the whole dataset).* Thus, we believe there's a large space to further boost the performance with more pretraining samples.
 5. We'd like to share more ideas that may improve the TF-C framework in follow-up works.
     - The 2-layer transformer could be modified based on the specific task (e.g., adding more layers for complex time series).
 The polishing on the backbone can be helpful.
+BTW, I didn't tune the hyper-parameters after switching to Transformer, a better hyperparameter setting (e.g., the number of layers, the dimension of Transformer, the dimension of the MLP hidden layer, etc.) might be helpful.
     - Use different architectures in time-based and frequency-based encoders.
 As the signals' properties in the frequency domain is very different with time domain, a dedicated encoder architecture can be adopted to better capture the information.
     - Explore more augmentations in frequency domain.
 Now, we used adding or removing frequency components,  so that designing more perturbations (like bandpass filtering) is a promising way.
     - In the frequency domain, we only leveraged the magnitude information, however, the phase is also very important.
 So, an important future topic will fully exploit the information in the frequency domain.